infovlad/reverse-email-lookup/README.md

-# Reverse Emails API
+# Reverse email lookup — ReverseMails API

 ## Try the Free Demo
-🚀 **[Try a Free Email Lookup](https://www.reversemails.com/demo)** – Test our service with a free lookup and see how it works!
+🚀 **[Try a Free Reverse Email Lookup](https://www.reversemails.com/demo)** – Test our service with a free lookup and see how it works!

 ## Introduction
-The **Reverse Emails API** is a powerful service that allows you to perform reverse email lookups to find LinkedIn profiles associated with a given email address.
+The **ReverseMails API** is a powerful service that allows you to perform reverse email lookups to find LinkedIn profiles associated with a given email address.
 This API is designed for developers, businesses, and researchers who need to enrich their contact data with LinkedIn profile information.

 ### Features:
 - Secure HTTPS requests